akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The hen sat in her basket by the hearth, feathers fluffed, eyes half-closed.

-“She needs to know you are part of her flock,” explained Mother.
-“Bring her food and spend time with her, but be sure not to unsettle her.”
+‘She needs to know you are part of her flock,’ explained Mother.
+‘Bring her food and spend time with her, but be sure not to unsettle her.’

 So the hen ate when Beatrice offered food, drank when a dish was placed before her, listened patiently to Beatrice’s chatter, but never once left the egg.

-“She knows,” Mother said.
-“She’ll feel it when it’s time.”
+‘She knows,’ Mother said.
+‘She’ll feel it when it’s time.’

 And every night, before bed, she knelt by the basket and pressed her ear close.

-“Is it moving?”
+‘Is it moving?’

-“Not yet.
-Soon.”
+‘Not yet.
+Soon.’

 Then, on the fourteenth night, as the sun set and the stars came out, the hen stirred.